weiran-aitech/shift_schedule/README.md

    - Every day, no employee works more than one shift.
    - Each employee takes two days off in the 7-day period.
    - Number of shifts are evenly assigned to employees
-   - Shifts taken by each employee are spaced by at least 24 hours.
+   - Shifts assigned to each employee are spaced by at least 24 hours.

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/181852021-45e3dec2-4bf8-42b8-ab56-0e08492d99c3.png)